arunfoto/cma/README.md

 	php composer.phar update

 to get the files need.
-Go to the config/db.php and chnagne the connection string to your present db.
+Go to the config/db.php and change the connection string to your present db.
 SQL is added in the repo as db.sql.

 I take 3.15 hrs to do this work.
 Thank you.